(Scripture underline and bold emphasis ours)

-In essence, the apostle Paul is telling us that the “operating system” of the old covenant is “living under the requirements of the law” while the “operating system” of the new covenant is “living under the freedom of God’s grace”.
+In essence, the apostle Paul is saying that the old covenant way of relating to God involves “living under the requirements of the law”, while the new covenant way of relating to God involves “living under the freedom of God’s grace”.

 Galatians 5:4 (NLT)

 For if you are trying to make yourselves right with God by keeping the law, you have been cut off from Christ!
 You have fallen away from Gods grace.

 For no one can ever be made right with God by doing what the law commands.
 The law simply shows us how sinful we are.

 Living under grace does not make us “lawless” or give us a “license to sin” (not that anyone ever needed one).
 Living under grace does not mean that one rejects or ignores God’s law (known as antinomianism).
 Living under grace simply means that one no longer operates under the system of having to continuously try to earn and deserve God’s blessing and favor, but under a system of confidence in God’s unconditional love, blessing and favor, and that outside of their merit, performance or lack thereof.
 Their qualification comes from Jesus since He was the only one perfect to do so.

 You see, we are saved by grace and remain saved by grace, contrary to popular “mixed-covenant” teaching that says that we are saved by grace but blessed by our law-keeping.
 That would be like saying that we are saved outside of our merit but we remain blessed after salvation by our merit.
 That just makes no sense!

 Beyond the cross, it was never God’s intention for anyone to live by a mixture or blend of law and grace, but simply by grace.
 God did not give us his law to show us how to live and his grace to empower us to fulfill it.
 Jesus fulfilled the law for us because, in our fallen and imperfect humanity, we could never do so.